California enacts nation’s first law to define and ban ultraprocessed foods

 By Sandee LaMotte, CNN

-(CNN) — California made history Wednesday by enacting the first law in the United States to define and ultimately ban unhealthy ultraprocessed foods, or UPFs, from meals served to over one billion California schoolchildren annually.
+(CNN) — California made history Wednesday by enacting the first law in the United States to define and ultimately ban unhealthy ultraprocessed foods, or UPFs, from what’s projected to be over 1 billion meals served to California schoolchildren in the 2025-26 school year.

 By signing the “Real Food, Healthy Kids Act” into law, California Gov. Gavin Newsom has taken control of a growing movement to reform the nation’s food supply.
 The state legislature passed the bill in mid-September.

-Note: Correction: A previous version of this story incorrectly conflated the number of meals served to California schoolchildren annually with the number of students.